Calf Strain

 Research on calf muscle strain injuries in sport supports individualised rehabilitation, staged loading, strength monitoring and careful training-load management.
 The plan should change as symptoms, strength and function improve.

-Some people benefit from additional treatments as part of their physiotherapy plan.
-These may include:
+Some people may benefit from adjunct treatments as part of their physiotherapy plan.
+These options do not replace progressive rehabilitation, but they may help with comfort, muscle sensitivity or movement confidence when clinically appropriate.

-- Dry needling: fine, sterile needles inserted into tight or sensitive calf muscle points.
+• Dry needling: fine, sterile needles may be used for tight or sensitive calf muscle points when your physiotherapist considers it suitable.
 Read more about dry needling for muscle pain.

-- Kinesiology taping: flexible tape used to support movement and comfort.
+• Kinesiology taping: flexible tape may be used to support movement comfort during selected activities.
 Read more about kinesiology taping techniques.

 Calf Strain Rehabilitation Usually Progresses Through: